 - Fill the base of your moka pot with hot water up to the line, or slightly below.
 Never pass the sign.

 - Place the funnel in the boiler chamber, (the base).

 - Loosely fill the filter-funnel with coffee grounds.
 Do NOT pack the grounds as we do with espresso.
-If you pack them, there coffee will not raise in the collector chamber.
-Or it will raise too slow, and over-extract.
+If you pack them, there coffee will not rise in the collector chamber.
+Or it will rise too slow, and over-extract.

 - Make sure rim is clean and screw on the top chamber onto the boiler.
 If the rim is not perfectly clean, the pot will lose pressure.

 - Put the Moka pot on the burner on low, or medium heat.
 A gas stove is the best.
 The electric stove works too, but you need to use a heat diffuser.

 - If you used hot water, after two minutes coffee will start to flow.
 If you used cold water, you’ll wait about 6-8 minutes until the top reservoir is full.

 - Once coffee starts to flow in the top carafe, immediately take it off the heat.
 The residual heat will be enough to finish the brewing.
 Some people leave it on the stove until coffee is almost completely brewed, and then cool the base off with cold water to stop the brewing.